GUI of Pmfort Silverstack in dark mode listing clips of a porject

 In many cases, ARRI's SDK is fast and adaptable enough to satisfy the processing needs of an application.
 But in some cases, especially when the product uses custom hardware (or standard hardware in a non-standard way), Partner Program members may want to implement the ARRIRAW processing pipeline themselves.
 In this scenario, the SDK serves as a reference against which the member's developers can test their results before submitting evaluation imagery to ARRI's Workflow Group.
 In a few applications, the vendor's product offers both processing solutions, giving the user the option of maximum throughput with a very good match to the SDK, or bit-for-bit matching of other products that use the reference SDK implementation.

-The ARRI Reference Tool is a software application that provides a graphical user interface for ARRI’s reference SDK.
+The ARRI Reference Tool (ART) is a software application (for Windows or Mac) that provides a graphical user interface for ARRI’s reference SDK.
 ART is a combined tool for viewing, rendering, metadata, and look files.
 It combines and therefore replaces the ARRIRAW Converter, ARRI Color Tool, and ARRI Meta Extract.

-You can download your copy of the ARRI Reference Tool here.
+Learn more and download your copy of the ARRI Reference Tool!

-• The settings required for a chosen tool to most closely match the SDK reference results, if no other reference set of results is available.
+• Are special settings required for a chosen tool to more closely match the desired results?

 • High Density Encoding (HDE)

 HDE or CODEX High Density Encoding is a lossless, variable bitrate encoding scheme for ARRIAW data.
-It can reduce the footprint of ARRIRAW data by up to 40 – 50%, but deliver a bit-exact match to the original files when it's decoded.
+It reduces the data footprint of ARRIRAW by up to 40 – 50%, but delivers a bit-exact match to the original files when it's decoded.
 So, HDE does not compromise on quality.

 HDE for ALEXA 35

-You have two options to turn ALEXA 35 MXF/ARRIRAW data into MXF/HDE data:
+ALEXA 35 gives you two options to turn MXF/ARRIRAW into MXF/HDE:

-• The ARRIRAW HDE Transcoder is a standalone app for macOS, Windows and CentOs.
-To create HDE files, you need to point the software at a source (drive or folder) containing the ARRIRAW data and set a destination where it will create the HDE files.
-No third party tool is needed to transfer the data.
+2. Later on via ARRIRAW HDE Transcoder.
+This is a standalone app for macOS, Windows and CentOs.
+To create HDE files, you only need to point the software at a source (drive or folder) containing the ARRIRAW data and set a destination where it should create the HDE files.
+HDE Transcoder can also watch the folder and auto-convert if new files come in.

 HDE for other ARRI cameras